ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

-Skip-Level Meeting Questions and Agenda Updated for 2024
+Skip Level Meeting Questions and Agenda Updated for 2024

-By Ted Skinner
+Picture of Ted Skinner

 What is a skip-level meeting?

-As defined in an article by Jared Lewis, "In a skip-level meeting, skip level meeting questions to askupper-level management bypasses mid-level management to talk directly to non-managerial employees."
-The manager meets with employees to try to understand their team members better, build trust in the organization and get a better sense of the work environment challenges facing your front-line employees.
-Skip-level meetings for employees are just as important as they are for managers, and both should be well prepared before the "skip level meeting." to get employee feedback.
+As defined in an article by Jared Lewis, "In a skip-level meeting, upper-level management bypasses mid-level management to talk directly to non-managerial employees."
+The manager meets with employees to understand their team members better, build trust in the organization, and get a better sense of the work environment and the challenges facing your front-line employees.
+Skip-level meetings for employees are just as crucial as for managers, and both should be well prepared before the "skip-level meeting." to get employee feedback.
 Effective skip level meetings are an effective tool to improve organizational communications, employee engagement, and great one-on-one meetings.

-Skip Level Meeting
+Skip Level Meeting Questions

 You can follow these four concepts to decide what to discuss in a skip-level meeting with an employee.